 WHO boosts maternal and newborn health in Uganda's Bunyoro region with critical support

-Kampala, Uganda — The World Health Organization (WHO) has reaffirmed its commitment to improving maternal and newborn health in Uganda by providing essential information technology equipment to the Bunyoro Local Maternity and Neonatal Systems (LMNS) in Hoima Regional Referral Hospital, western Uganda.
+Kampala, Uganda — The World Health Organization (WHO) has reaffirmed its commitment to improving maternal and newborn health in Uganda by providing essential information technology equipment to the Bunyoro Local Maternity and Neonatal Systems (LMNS) in Hoima Regional Referral Hospital, in western Uganda.

-The equipment, which includes a laptop, projector, and printer, was received by Dr Ibrahim Bwaga, the coordinator of the Bunyoro LMNS and Acting Senior Executive Consultant at Hoima Regional Referral Hospital.
-The support will enhance virtual capacity building and coordination of maternal and perinatal death surveillance and response activities across the region.
+The equipment, which includes a laptop, projector, and printer, was received by Dr Ibrahim Bwaga, coordinator of the Bunyoro LMNS and Acting Senior Executive Consultant at Hoima Regional Referral Hospital.
+The support will enhance virtual capacity building and improve coordination of maternal and perinatal death surveillance and response activities across the region.

 “This equipment is a major boost to our efforts,” said Dr Bwaga.
 “It will enable us to better coordinate and deliver quality maternal and newborn health services throughout Bunyoro.
 Our success depends on strong collaboration with WHO, the Ministry of Health, and local partners.”